-One of Kan 11's highest rating ever (35%) was recorded on 12 May 2018, during the Eurovision Song Contest in Lisbon where the song of the Israeli participant Netta Barzilai, Toy, won the competition.
+One of Kan 11's highest ratings ever (35%) was recorded on 12 May 2018, during the Eurovision Song Contest in Lisbon where the song of the Israeli participant Netta Barzilai, Toy, won the competition.
 Another high figure (37.2%) was recorded on 15 July 2018 when the 2018 football World Cup finals were broadcast.
-That said, the average Kan 11 television rating was around 2.6% between May and October 2017.[123]
+That said, the average Kan 11 television rating was around 2.6% between May and October 2017.[147]

-It is not totally clear why IPBC is so fussy about its rating data.[124]
+It is not totally clear why IPBC is so fussy about its rating data.[148]
 It seems almost like a personal motivation of its determined executives (Eldad Kovlantz and his management) to produce better results, both in quantity and quality, than IPBC's predecessor, as a way to justify the reform of the public broadcasting.
 Secondly, IPBC's anxiety about ratings indicates that the broadcaster is trying to send a message of modernization and renovation, which it expects to resonate with younger audiences that it wants to attract on its various platforms.
-The drive to improve ratings has also to do with the company's desire to increase its financial resources to be able to finance original Israeli productions of high-quality.[125]
-In fact, IPBC's productions are generally perceived to be of high-quality, with an increasing number of people consuming the broadcaster's content.
-Notably, the corporation has also managed in recent years to attract many talented television and radio professionals to its current affairs, news programs and talkshows.
-[126]
+The drive to improve ratings has also to do with the company's desire to increase its financial resources to be able to finance original Israeli productions of high-quality.[149]